-The PPRS is a voluntary arrangement negotiated between the Department of Health22 and the branded pharmaceutical industry represented by the ABPI.
+The PPRS is a voluntary arrangement negotiated between the Department of Health and Social Care25 and the branded pharmaceutical industry represented by the ABPI.
 The ABPI negotiates the PPRS approximately every five years and agrees a price reduction or payment that participants must deliver during the term of the next scheme.
 The reduction is based largely on profits companies have generated on NHS sales.
 Historically, participants were able to deliver the price reduction in a number of ways; for example, through uniform price reductions, by selectively reducing the price of certain products and even by making a payment in lieu of a proportion of the reduction.
 Under the most recent PPRS, which took effect on 1 January 2014, companies will be expected to deliver savings by making payments to the government.

-21 Consumer Protection Act 1987 (Chapter 43), as amended.
+24 The Consumer Protection Act 1987 (Chapter 43), as amended.

-22 Pursuant to the powers conferred upon the Department of Health by Section 262 of the National Health Service Act 2006 (Chapter 41).
+25 Pursuant to the powers conferred upon the Department of Health by Section 262 of the National Health Service Act 2006 (Chapter 41), as amended.